Georgetown Hoyas: Baseball

 Baseball is Georgetown's oldest sport, with the first recorded game taking place in 1866, and the team formally organized and sanctioned in 1870.
+In 1899, Georgetown took the intercollegiate baseball world by storm, winning 18 of 20 games against college teams, beating national powers Princeton and Yale three times each and Virginia twice.
+The Hilltoppers reached the pinnacle of college baseball when they were acclaimed intercollegiate national champions at season's end.

-The Hoyas have seen little national success, with no appearances in the NCAA Division I Baseball Championship since the event was established in 1947.
+Upon their triumphant return from their northern trip at the conclusion of that year, the championship team was escorted from the train station to Georgetown in a torchlight parade led by a carriage of top university officials and included students on horseback, alumni, students from the three schools, and the college band.
+They were greeted with fireworks once back on campus.
+The Hoyas have no appearances in the NCAA Division I Baseball Championship since the event was established in 1947.
 The team was once known as the Stonewalls, and is one possible source of the Hoya Saxa cheer famous among all Georgetown sports teams.
-The Hoyas play their home games at Shirley Povich Field, a 1,500-seat stadium located in Bethesda, Maryland, and named for Washington Post sports columnist Shirley Povich.
-The stadium was built in 2000.
-The Hoyas also utilize three lighted batting cages and two bullpen areas located on campus above Yates Field House, and adjacent to Kehoe Field.
+The Hoyas play their home games at Capital One Park, a 650-seat stadium located in Tysons, Virginia.

 Basketball

 The Georgetown University men's basketball team is the most well-known Hoya program.
 Georgetown's first intercollegiate men's basketball team was formed in 1907.
-Former Georgetown great Patrick Ewing is the head coach.
+2022 Naismith Coach of the Year Ed Cooley is the team's current head coach.
 The Hoyas historically have been well regarded not only for their team success, but also for their ability to generate players that after graduation succeed both on the court, such as Patrick Ewing, and off, such as Paul Tagliabue and Henry Hyde.
-The team has reached the NCAA Tournament Final Four five times including the 1984 national championship, and has won the Big East tournament seven times, and has also won or shared the Big East regular season title ten times.
+The team has reached the NCAA Tournament Final Four five times including the 1984 national championship, and has won the Big East tournament eight times, and has also won or shared the Big East regular season title ten times.

 The women's basketball also plays in the Big East Conference, and are coached by James Howard.
 The team was first formed in 1970, and joined the Big East in 1983.
 They play their home games on campus at McDonough Gymnasium.
 The women's team so far has not seen the same success as the men's, and have only been invited to the NCAA tournament three times, reaching the Sweet Sixteen in 1993 and 2011, and the second round in 2010.
 They have been invited to the Women's National Invitation Tournament, five times, progressing furthest in 2009 by reaching the fourth round.